Academics • Distance Learning

 Through its Distance Learning Program, Midland College offers a variety of non-traditional learning environments:

 Online Learning / Canvas

-Online Courses (Web Based) are developed by individual instructors and provide complete course content through use of the Internet.
-Most online courses at Midland College are taught using the Canvas Learning Management System.
+Online Courses (Web Based) are developed by individual instructors and provide complete course delivery through use of the Internet.
+Midland College utilizes the Canvas Learning Management System for online course delivery.
 Students will need to meet certain Hardware and Software System Requirements in order to use Canvas.

 Finding an Online Course